101 Unhealthiest Habits on the Planet

 "The biggest thing that people think is healthy, but actually isn't, is excessive long-distance running," says Alex Robles, MD, co-founder of The White Coat Trainer.
 "Evolutionarily speaking, we weren't designed to run long distances for an indefinite amount of time.
 Biologically speaking, running is programmed to be a fight-or-flight response to dangerous stimuli in our environment.
 Instead, humans were designed to walk very long distances, which has a much smaller impact on your joints than running does."

-The Remedy Rx: "If you enjoy running, make sure that you have adequate foot support, allow your body to recover appropriately in between sessions and have your technique assessed by a professional to ensure you are moving in an optimal fashion," advises Robles.
+The Rx: "If you enjoy running, make sure that you have adequate foot support, allow your body to recover appropriately in between sessions and have your technique assessed by a professional to ensure you are moving in an optimal fashion," advises Robles.

 You're Not Stimulating Your Brain